 “I have no complaint to make, but I feel that the whole attention of my wife is given to Lord Nelson … I well know the purity of Lord Nelson’s friendship for Emma and me.
 And I know how very uncomfortable it wou’d take his Lordship, our best Friend, if a separation shou’d take place, and am therefore determined to do all in my power to prevent such an extremity, which wou’d be more sensibly felt by our dear Friend than by us … I am fully determined not to have more of the silly altercations, that happen too often between us, and embitter the present moments exceedingly.
 If really we cannot live comfortably together, a wise and well-concerted separation is preferable; but I think, considering the probability of my not troubling any party long in this world, the best for all wou’d be to bear those ills we have rather than fly to those we know not of.”

-Fanny would soon learn that Emma was pregnant and when she did, she realized that Nelson and Emma were having an affair.
+Frances Nelson would soon learn that Emma was pregnant and when she did, she realized that Nelson and Emma were having an affair.
 Their affair became even more scandalous when it became public knowledge and gossipers began reporting on it.
 Around Christmas time, everything came to a head for Fanny.
-Nelson had grown cold and distant towards his wife, and Fanny was not willing to take Nelson’s affair with Emma placidly like William.
+Nelson had grown cold and distant towards his wife, and Frances Nelson was not willing to take his affair with Emma placidly like William.
 She therefore issued Nelson an ultimatum telling him to choose between her or his mistress.
 He replied:

 “Take care, Fanny what you say.
 I love you sincerely but I cannot forget my obligations to Lady Hamilton or speak of her otherwise than with affection and admiration.”